This space is a corridor for the deep thinkers, the quiet leaders, the pattern-readers…

 That collapse became my turning point.
 Therapy, breathwork, spiritual study, and endless conversations with other survivors slowly cracked the silence I had carried for years.
 I began to see what I had missed: we are all carrying something.
 While our stories differ, pain is universal, and so is the possibility of transformation.

-Healing taught me that identity isn’t fixed.
+My own unfolding taught me that identity isn’t fixed.
 Energy shifts.
 People evolve.
 If energy can transform, so can we.

 I am not only a survivor, but a creative thinker who's reshaping wounds into words, shadows into art, and silence into connection.

 Today, I write and create for those told to shrink, to always be agreeable, to smile while breaking inside.
 My Bachelor of Science is in psychology, with past work in research and sales, but my true work is reminding people of the power they already hold within.
-My creations weave psychology, anthropology, spiritual insights, and a touch of dark humor to reveal what’s been hidden in plain sight: that before we can bridge differences, we must first strengthen our inner selves (remembering our own power, taking responsibility for our choices, and refusing to let pain define us).
+My creations weave psychology, anthropology, spiritual topics, and a touch of dark humor to reveal what’s been hidden in plain sight: that before we can bridge differences, we must first strengthen our inner selves (remembering our own power, taking responsibility for our choices, and refusing to let pain define us).

 "What we survive divides us, yet what we share unites us."